Contact UsInvestorsCareersMediaScienceContact Us

 Project

-This project aims to establish a national measurement system and develop evidence-based intervention approaches to improve timely vaccination in individuals newly diagnosed with rheumatology related conditions who are commencing immunosuppressive therapy.
+This project aims to establish a national measurement system and develop evidence-based intervention approaches to improve timely vaccination in individuals newly diagnosed with rheumatology-related conditions who are commencing immunosuppressive therapy.

 The objectives are to: